NewPing/TeamSpeak-AllDice/README.md

 # Further technical details
 Special thanks go to TheHolyWaffle for his amazing TeamSpeak-3-Java-API which made this project possible in the first place, you can find his repo here: https://github.com/TheHolyWaffle/TeamSpeak-3-Java-API
-TeamSpeak-AllDice is not a single TeamSpeak query client, its more like a bot network.
+TeamSpeak-AllDice is not a single TeamSpeak query clientController, its more like a bot network.
 After assigning AllDice to yourself - another bot instance will be created, joins the server and moves into the specified channel in the settings.json.
 This garanties that multiple P&P sessions can be held at a time, each with its own bot.
 Sadly there is a limit how many sessions of queryclients with the same identity can be active at the same time.
 This limits the number of AllDice sessions (bots) can be used on a TeamSpeak server (experience may vary from servers to server, i experienced a limit of five bots).